The Leading Independent

 Essay 1

-What is your short-term career goal, and how will Ross’ philosophy in Action-Based Learning help you achieve it?
-Please be specific.
-Please answer both parts of this question.
-(300 words)
+What is your short-term career goal, and how do you plan to leverage the Ross MBA and its program offerings in your first role after graduation?
+Please be specific and answer both parts of this question (300 words).

 Essay 2

-Michigan Ross is proud to support a community of leaders and impact makers.
+Michigan Ross is proud to support a community of leaders and impact makers who value growth.
 As a future member of this community, we want to know more about who you are and what drives you.
-Please choose 1 of the following prompts to tell us more about what makes you stand out beyond your academic and work experience.
-List the prompt you are answering at the top of your response.
+Choose one of the following prompts to tell us more about what makes you stand out beyond your academic and work experience.
+List the prompt you are answering at the top of your essay.
 (200 words)

 Optional Essay